amirTwenty8/guestbuddy_api_functions/TESTING.md

 - `companyId` and `layoutId` are required
 - Layout must exist in the specified company
-- Layout cannot be deleted if it's currently used in any events
+- Layout cannot be archived if it's already archived

 ### Expected Response (Success)